 While the recent employment report was slightly above expectations, the annual rate of growth is slowing.
 The chart above shows two things.
 The first is the trend of the household employment survey on an annualized basis.
-Secondly, while the seasonally-adjusted reported showed 201,000 jobs being created, the actual household survey showed a loss of 423,000 jobs which wiped out all of the job gains in June and July as summer workers returned to school.•There are many that do not like the household survey for a variety of reasons.
-However, even if we use the 3-month average of the seasonally-adjusted employment report, we see the exact same picture.
+Secondly, while the seasonally-adjusted reported showed 196,000 jobs created, the actual household survey showed a loss of 200,000 jobs.
+Many do not like the household survey for a variety of reasons but even if we use the 3-month average of seasonally-adjusted employment we see the same picture.
 (The 3-month average simply smooths out some of the volatility.)